mist64/cbmbus_doc/3 Commodore DOS.md

 Channels 0 to 14 need to be associated with names.
 Names are used to create channels for reading or writing a file, reading the directory listing and reading/writing sectors directly.
 Empty names are illegal.

+XXX channel syntax is global!!

+Channels 0 and 1 are special.
+They both force XXX

 ### Files

 A named channel can be used to open a file for reading or writing.
 The syntax for the channel's name is as follows: